 Nobody likes getting caught red-handed, let alone be called into the HR Department for discipline.

-Prepare yourself for the many denials the employee might present you, and be prepared to refute them with the facts you have collected.
+Prepare yourself for the many denials that a difficult employee might present you, and be prepared to refute them with the facts you have collected.
 If they aren’t facing immediate termination for the misconduct claim, let them know that up front.
 They’ll be more likely to open up to you about what happened and why.